-So, in summary, if you see an overflow pipe leaking outside, the likely cause is an overflowing toilet cistern, cold water or central heating feed and expansion tank.
-Or it could be your boiler overflow pipe dripping due to a faulty combination boiler.
+In summary, if you see an overflow pipe leaking outside, the likely cause is an overflowing toilet cistern, cold water or central heating feed and expansion tank.
+The issue could also be your boiler overflow pipe dripping due to a faulty combination boiler.

-But remember, if your cold water or central heating feed and expansion tank is overflowing, it could be your copper cylinder that’s the cause, since it’s connected to these tanks.
+But remember, if your cold water or central heating feed and expansion tank is overflowing, it could be your copper cylinder that’s the cause, since these are connected.

-If a basin or bath overflow pipe, or kitchen sink overflow pipe is leaking, you won’t see this outside as these pipes lead directly down the drain.
+If a basin, bath, or kitchen sink overflow pipe is leaking, you won’t see this outside as these pipes lead directly down the drain.